DeividasTerechovas/Windows-FlareVM-SetUp/README.md

 This project focuses on setting up a Windows 10 virtual machine and configuring Flare-VM, a security-focused distribution for malware analysis and reverse engineering.
 The guide walks through installation, configuration, and security optimizations.

-# Below will be Malwayre we will be Analysing and Reverse Engineering and making write-ups for these projects.
+# Reverse Engineering/Malware Analysis Projects

 | Reverse Engineering & Malwayre Analysis Project                                      | Detailed Repo        |
 |-----------------------------------------------|----------------------------|